Analysis | What we know about the timeline of the White House coronavirus cluster — and what we don’t

 The New York Times reported Friday that several White House staffers had tested positive for the virus “nearly three weeks ago,” putting that cluster somewhere in the vicinity of Sept.
 20 or 21.
 It’s not clear whether they had direct contact with the president or the first lady.

-The first person to test positive from Trump’s political circle was Republican National Chairwoman Ronna McDaniel.
-As The Post reported Thursday, McDaniel began feeling sick Sept.
+The first person to test positive from Trump’s political circle was Republican National Committee Chairwoman Ronna McDaniel.
+As The Washington Post reported Thursday, McDaniel began feeling sick Sept.
 28, testing positive Sept.
 30. (For this assessment, we use the onset of symptoms, when available, as the point at which we work backward to try to identify infection.)
 Her diagnosis became public Oct.
 2 after she informed the White House.

 McDaniel had participated in a fundraiser with Trump at his hotel in Washington on Sept.
 25. If hers was a typical case, that might well mean that she was contagious at the time.
 Neither she nor Trump wore a mask at the event.

 Trump and the first lady both tested positive for the virus Oct.
-1, announcing it early in the morning last Friday.
-His schedule was busy over the preceding week, including events in multiple states.
+1, announcing it early in the morning Oct.
+2. His schedule was busy over the preceding week, including events in multiple states.
 It’s the events centered around the White House and the debate Sept.
-29 which have attracted the most attention however.
+29 that have attracted the most attention however.
 Those included:

 - The Sept.
 25 fundraiser.